D.C. Loan Litigation Lawyer

-When the due date for payment of what one party considers a loan becomes due, the party who receives the capital will sometimes state that the arrangement was not a loan but rather a gift, investment, or purchase that they did not intend to be repaid.
-At Antonoplos & Associates, our group of loan litigation lawyers will help you collect evidence proving that the transaction you entered into was a loan, gift, investment, or purchase.
-If there is a dispute concerning whether the money that transfers between the parties must be paid back, it is vital that you obtain legal advice as soon as possible.
-The reason for this is that any correspondence between the alleged lender, alleged borrower, alleged investor, or alleged donor or recipient of a gift would very well affect the rights and obligations of the parties.
+When the due date for payment of what one party considered a loan becomes due, the party who received the capital will sometimes state that the arrangement was not a loan but rather a gift, investment, or purchase that was not intended to be repaid.
+At Antonoplos & Associates, our group of financial attorneys will help you collect evidence proving that the transaction you entered into was a loan, gift, investment, or purchase.
+If there is a dispute concerning whether the transfer between the parties must be paid back, it is vital that you obtain legal advice as soon as possible.
+The reason for this is that any correspondence between the alleged lender, alleged borrower, alleged investor, or alleged donor or recipient of a gift would very well affect the rights and obligations of all the parties involved.

 Whether you are lending or borrowing money, it is crucial that you understand the limitation period that applies to the loan and the rights and remedies that someone may use when a loan is not paid on time or at all.
-In certain cases, there is a short period of time where one can bring a claim forth before the recognition and recovery of the loan is lost.
+In certain cases, there is a short period of time where one can make a claim before the party loses the recognition and recovery of the loan.
 Thus, it is extremely important to receive legal advice soon after the payment date of the loan has passed.

 Common Issues in Loan Litigation

 In many cases, the lending or advance of money may be only a portion of a larger transaction that has an impact on a loan agreement or promissory note.
-Furthermore, what is a loan by one party may be a gift or purchase by the other party and thus, does not have to be paid back.
+Furthermore, the parties may disagree about whether the transfer of funds was a gift or a loan.
+Thus, the disagreement is over whether the receiving party has to pay back the loans.
 Thus, the liability or release from liability is a common dispute that commonly leads to litigation.
-Additionally, we have worked with clients where the settlement, assignment, and forgiving of loans has been the subject of the litigation.
+Additionally, we have worked with clients where the settlement, assignment, and forgiving of loans has been the subject of litigation.
 Other common causes of loan litigation that our firm has encountered include: